-Findings Supporting Evidence of methods including but not limited to: writing assignments.
-Summative Assessment Data Formative Assessment Data questions.
-Each form of assessment provides data that not AP exam data only informs instruction, but also gives the teacher an idea as to the level of student achievement.
-Teachers use this data College acceptance data both individually, within PLCs, and in departments.
-Career certificate completion PLCs make student achievement a focal point and use data common assessments to gauge student success across entire grade levels and disciplines.
-Learner Outcomes posted in classrooms Schoolwide learner outcomes are embraced throughout the disciplines and are fully supported by our athletic and club Athletic and activities weekly progress reports programs.
+Findings Supporting Evidence Across the curriculum, students are evaluated using a variety Summative Assessment Data only informs instruction, but also gives the teacher an idea as to the level of student achievement.
+Teachers use this data Formative Assessment Data AP exam data College acceptance data Career certificate completion PLCs make student achievement a focal point and use common assessments to gauge student success across entire grade levels and disciplines. data Learner Outcomes posted in classrooms Schoolwide learner outcomes are embraced throughout the disciplines and are fully supported by our athletic and club Athletic and activities weekly progress reports programs.
 The student-first culture ensures that students maintain responsibility for their education, which in turn Learning objectives posted in provides them with the skills that are critical for life after graduation.
 Students who participate in sporting programs are required to turn in weekly grade reports and those performing poorly academically are required to attend tutoring sessions one to two times per week.
 Parents are also invited to attend the At Risk Meetings four times a year.